KevinAst/MyWeb/FireWithin/intro.md

 I am so grateful for these biblical resources, and the men and women of God that have made them possible.

+> Please note that each entry in the sermon series has a "completed"
+> check-box, that helps keep track of where you are.
+Please
+> understand that this information is held in your local browser.
+> That means the status will not follow you when _(for example)_ you
+> use a different device or browser.
+In other words, it's really the
+> status of the device/browser you are using.
+>
+> - As an example, if you use a 2nd device or browser it will maintain
+>   it's own distinct status _(which is not synced to the other
+>   device/browser)_
+>
+> - Or if multiple people use the same device/browser, the "Fire
+>   Within"  status will not reflect the individual users.
+>
+> This feature is merely meant to be a convenience, and was
+> implemented using the easiest technique.

 ## Work In Progress